flyteorg/flyte/rsts/community/contribute.rst

 How to setup dev environment for flyteconsole?
 **********************************************

-**1. Set up local Flyte Cluster.**
+**1. Set up local Flyte cluster.**

-Depending on your needs, refer to one of the following guides to setup up the Flyte Cluster:
+Depending on your needs, refer to one of the following guides to setup up the Flyte cluster:

 - If you do not need to change the backend code, refer to the section on `How to Set Up a Dev Environment for Flytekit? <#how-to-setup-dev-environment-for-flytekit>`__
 - If you need to change the backend code, refer to the section on `How to setup dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller, datacatalog and flytestdlib? <#how-to-setup-dev-environment-for-flyteidl-flyteadmin-flyteplugins-flytepropeller-datacatalog-and-flytestdlib>`__